> Tony Rose > Songs > True Lovers: The King’s Command Must Be Obeyed

 ; Ballad Index

-Tony Rose found True Lovers in the Folk Song Journals and recorded it for his second album, Under the Greenwood Tree.
-He commented in the album's sleeve notes:
+Tony Rose found True Lovers in the Folk Song Journals and recorded it in 1971 for his second album, Under the Greenwood Tree.
+He noted:

 From the evidence of many broadsides there seem to be two separate songs both popularly called High Germany.
 True Lovers is the less well-known of the two.
 The tune used here was collected in Devon, and is clearly a variant of The Cuckoo.
 If the song has a weakness, it is the last verse which its improbably romantic ending.

-Danny Spooner sang High Germany on his 2013 CD Gorgeous, Game Girls.
+Danny Spooner sang this song as High Germany on his 2013 CD Gorgeous, Game Girls.
 He noted:

 I learnt this as a lad from Pa Johnson whose family I lived with up north at the end of World War II.
 A version appears in Roy Palmer’s The Rambling Soldier (Penguin 1977).
 I later heard a recording of it made by Percy Grainger which proved the value of the recording machine over the pad and pencil method of collecting.
 Note in the second and third verses how the third line extends.

 Ken Wilson sang True Lovers on his 2018 CD Portraits.
 He noted: